stupside/MERN-stack/apps/diary/03-express/README.md

 7. Add posts REST API with a getter to list users.
 8. Add posts get by id, delete by id and create route handlers.
 9. Add limit as query handle to the list users.
+10. Use Express router to cleanup the main.